SebWouters/CheMPS2/FILES.md

 is obtained with DIIS.
 This test is smaller than test6, and is included for debugging with valgrind.

-[tests/test9.cpp.in](tests/test9.cpp.in) is a copy of [tests/test8.cpp.in](tests/test8.cpp.in), with a slightly larger active space and which works with ordered localized orbitals instead of natural orbitals.
-The localization occurs by means of Edmiston-Ruedenberg, and the ordering based on the Fiedler vector with the exchange matrix as cost function.

-[tests/test10.cpp.in](tests/test10.cpp.in) contains a ground state DMRG calculation of a half-filled square 3 by 3 Hubbard lattice, both in the site basis and in the momentum basis.
+[tests/test9.cpp.in](tests/test9.cpp.in) contains a ground state DMRG calculation of a half-filled square 3 by 3 Hubbard lattice, both in the site basis and in the momentum basis.
 For the latter, the matrix elements only have fourfold permutation symmetry.

-[tests/test11.cpp.in](tests/test11.cpp.in) is a copy of [tests/test3.cpp.in](tests/test3.cpp.in), in which the FCI and DMRG 2- and 3-RDM are compared.
+[tests/test10.cpp.in](tests/test10.cpp.in) is a copy of [tests/test3.cpp.in](tests/test3.cpp.in), in which the FCI and DMRG 2- and 3-RDM are compared.
 This test also shows that after calculating the 2- and/or 3-RDM, it is possible to continue sweeping.

-[tests/test12.cpp.in](tests/test12.cpp.in) is a copy of [tests/test4.cpp.in](tests/test4.cpp.in), in which the FCI and DMRG 2- and 3-RDM are compared for a wavefunction with higher multiplicity.
+[tests/test11.cpp.in](tests/test11.cpp.in) is a copy of [tests/test4.cpp.in](tests/test4.cpp.in), in which the FCI and DMRG 2- and 3-RDM are compared for a wavefunction with higher multiplicity.

-[tests/test13.cpp.in](tests/test13.cpp.in) contains a ground state DMRG calculation of a BCS Hamiltonian.
+[tests/test12.cpp.in](tests/test12.cpp.in) contains a ground state DMRG calculation of a BCS Hamiltonian.
 The matrix elements only have fourfold permutation symmetry.

-[tests/test14.cpp.in](tests/test14.cpp.in) is a copy of the CASSCF calculation in [tests/test8.cpp.in](tests/test8.cpp.in) with in addition the calculation of the CASPT2 variational second order correction energy.
+[tests/test13.cpp.in](tests/test13.cpp.in) is a copy of the CASSCF calculation in [tests/test8.cpp.in](tests/test8.cpp.in) with in addition the calculation of the CASPT2 variational second order correction energy.

+[tests/test14.cpp.in](tests/test14.cpp.in) is a copy of the CASSCF calculation in [tests/test8.cpp.in](tests/test8.cpp.in) with a slightly larger active space, and which works with ordered localized orbitals instead of natural orbitals.
+The localization occurs by means of Edmiston-Ruedenberg, and the ordering based on the Fiedler vector with the exchange matrix as cost function.
-[tests/test15.cpp.in](tests/test15.cpp.in) is a copy of the CASSCF calculation in [tests/test9.cpp.in](tests/test9.cpp.in) with in addition the calculation of the CASPT2 variational second order correction energy in the localized (i.e. not pseudocanonical) basis.
+In addition a calculation of the CASPT2 variational second order correction energy in the localized (i.e. not pseudocanonical) basis is performed.

 [tests/matrixelements/CH4.STO3G.FCIDUMP](tests/matrixelements/CH4.STO3G.FCIDUMP)
-contains the matrix elements for test3 and test11.
+contains the matrix elements for test3 and test10.

 [tests/matrixelements/H2O.631G.FCIDUMP](tests/matrixelements/H2O.631G.FCIDUMP)
 contains the matrix elements for test2.